fNIRS/snirf/snirf_specification.md

 to calculate the two forms of hemoglobin).
 Each source-detector pair would generally have measurements at all wavelengths.

-This field must present, but can be empty, for example, in the case that the stored data are processed data (`dataType=99999`, see Appendix).
+This field must be present, but can be empty, for example, in the case that the stored data are processed data (`dataType=99999`, see Appendix).